 I saw that God would in a wonderful manner preserve his people through the time of trouble.
-As Jesus poured out his soul in agony in the garden, they will carnestly cry and agonize with him day and night for deliverance.
-The decree will go forth that they must disregard the Sabbath of the fourth commandment, and honor the first day, or lose their lives; but they will not yield, and trample under their feet the Sabbath of the Lord, and honor an institution of Papacy.
-Satan's host, and wicked men, will sarround them, and of escape for them.
+As Jesus poured out his soul in agony in the garden, they will earnestly cry and agonize with him day and night for deliverance.
+The decree will go forth that they must disregard the Sabbath of the fourth commandment, and honor the first day, or lose their lives; but they will not yield, and trample under their feet the Sabbath of the Lord, and #64 honor an institution of Papacy.
+Satan's host, and wicked men, will surround them, and [#8.p64]exult over them, because there will seem to be no way of escape for them.
 But in the midst of their revelry and triumph, there is peal upon peal of the loudest thunder.
-The heavens have gathered blackness, and are only illuminated by the blazing light and terrible glory from heaven, as God utters his voice from his holy habitation.
+The heavens have gathered blackness, and are only illuminated by the blazing light and terrible glory from Heaven, as God utters his voice from his holy habitation.

 The foundations of the earth shake, buildings totter and fall with a terrible crash.
 The sea boils like a pot, and the whole earth is in terrible commotion.
 The captivity of the righteous is turned, and with sweet and solemn whisperings they say to each other, "We are delivered.
 It is the voice of God."
 With solemn awe they listen to the words of the voice.
 The wicked hear, but understand not the words of the voice of God.
 They fear and tremble, while the saints rejoice.
 Satan and his angels, and wicked men, who had been exulting that the people of God were in their power, that they might destroy them from off the earth, witness the glory conferred upon those who have honored the holy law of God.
-They behold the faces of the rightcous lighted up, and reflecting the image of Jesus.
-Those who were so eager to destroy the saints could not endure the glory resting upon the delivered ones, and they fell like dead men to the earth.
+They behold the faces of the righteous lighted up, and reflecting the image of Jesus.
+Those who were so eager to destroy the saints, could not endure the glory resting upon the delivered ones, and they fell like dead men to the earth.
 Satan and evil angels fled from the presence of the saints glorified.
 Their power to annoy them was gone forever.